apollo

 How does the drug interact with Ibuprofen 400 mg Tablet 400 mg Tablet:

-Coadministration of Naproxen and Ibuprofen 400 mg Tablet can increase the risk or severity of bleeding, ulceration, and rarely leading to serious blood loss.
+The combined use of Oxaprozin and Ibuprofen 400 mg Tablet can increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding, ulceration, and rarely, perforation.

 How to manage the interaction:

-Taking Naproxen and Ibuprofen 400 mg Tablet together can lead to an interaction, it can be taken if advised by your doctor.
+Co-administration of Oxaprozin and Ibuprofen 400 mg Tablet can lead to an interaction, it can be taken if advised by your doctor.
 However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor immediately.
 Do not stop using any medications without a doctor's advice.

 IbuprofenHuman immunoglobulin